Chelmsford (constituency)

+Constituency profile

+The constituency covers the city of Chelmsford in Essex.
+Chelmsford is the county town of Essex and was granted city status in 2012.
+The city was traditionally an agricultural market town but had a growth of industry in the 19th century; it is often described as the "birthplace of radio" as the founding location of the Marconi Company, although the company is no longer in operation.
+The city is generally affluent and many neighbourhoods (Springfield, Moulsham and parts of Great Baddow) fall within the 10% least-deprived areas in England.

+On average, residents of Chelmsford have high household income and are more likely to work in professional jobs compared to the rest of the country.
+White people make up 85% of the population with Asians, mostly Indians, forming the largest ethnic minority group at 7%.
+At the local district and county councils, almost all of the city's seats are represented by Liberal Democrat councillors.
+An estimated 51% of voters in Chelmsford supported leaving the European Union in the 2016 referendum, similar to the nationwide figure.

 History

 Formally named as the Mid or Chelmsford Division of Essex, the seat was one of eight single-member divisions of Essex (later classified as county constituencies) created by the Redistribution of Seats Act 1885, replacing the three two member divisions of East, South and West Essex.
 Historically, the constituency was on occasion referred to as 'Mid Essex', especially in the early part of the 20th Century.
 It continued in existence, gradually being reduced in geographic size as additional seats were created in Essex, until it was briefly abolished for the 1997 general election following the Fourth Periodic Review of Westminster Constituencies and replaced by parts of two new constituencies: Maldon and East Chelmsford and West Chelmsford.
 It was re-established for the 2010 general election as a Borough Constituency by the Fifth Periodic Review.

 During its latter years, the old seat was narrowly won by a Conservative over strong Liberal Democrat performances, including their predecessor party the Liberal Party.
 At its first contest in 2010, the re-established seat was closely fought by the Conservatives and the Liberal Democrats, who finished less than 10% apart, with Conservative candidate Simon Burns (the former MP for West Chelmsford) being elected.
 Labour polled 11%, despite having been only around 100 votes behind the Liberal Democrats in West Chelmsford in 2005, and even taking second place in 2001.
 Labour regained second place for the 2015 and 2017 elections but were overtaken again by the Liberal Democrats in 2019.

-At the 2024 general election, following the 2023 Periodic Review of Westminster constituencies which resulted in the constituency reducing in size, Marie Goldman of the Liberal Democrats was returned as MP for Chelmsford.
+At the 2024 general election, Marie Goldman of the Liberal Democrats was returned as MP for Chelmsford.
 Prior to Goldman's election, Chelmsford had been held by the Conservatives for 74 years, since the 1950 general election.